WickedElm/niddff/README.md

 # NOTE:  If you are rebuilding the container to change tooling, please open a pull request
 #        or open an issue so we can collaborate to get it into a common container image.
 #
+# Assuming you are in the top-level directory of the repo
 cd ./containers/niddff/
 ./build.bash <tag> <any valid arguments to docker-build>
 ```